JianwenLin1996/inv_stock_management/README.md

 Transaction list by default shows sales, add is_purchase=1 to show purchase.
 Cost_per_item during the transaction will also be shown along.

+Can create or delete transaction be it purchase or sales, at ANY date, only if the log is aligned, else will throw error.

 ** Transaction item and date CANNOT be updated atm.
-Suggest to delete transaction and create new to achieve the same effect.
+Suggest to delete transaction and create new transaction to achieve the same effect.

 # API Feature Test
 Run _php artisan test_ to test Auth, Item and Transaction controller after any updates on the flow.